automenta/untention/README.md

     -   Explore the "Groups" section to create a new encrypted group or join an existing one using its ID and secret key.
 5.  **Take Notes:**
     -   Use the "Notes" section to create and manage your personal notes, stored locally.

+## Deployment to GitHub Pages

+This project is configured for automatic deployment to GitHub Pages via GitHub Actions.
+On every push to the `main` branch, the CI workflow will build the project and deploy the `dist` folder to the `gh-pages` branch.

+**Important for GitHub Pages:**
+If your GitHub Pages site is hosted at a URL like `https://<username>.github.io/<repository-name>/`, you will need to uncomment and set the `base` option in `vite.config.js` to your repository name (e.g., `base: '/your-repo-name/'`).

 ## Contributing